Tardu: Later years

 While the east part of the khaganate suffered from civil war, Tardu was waiting for a suitable moment to realize his plans.
-After the Battle of the Blarathon in 591 in Sassanid Persia, Bahram Chobin who was a short-term Sasanid emperor, sought asylum in Western Turks.
+After the Battle of Blarathon in 591 in Sassanid Persia, Bahram Chobin who was a short-term Sasanid emperor, sought asylum with the Western Turkic Khaganate.

-In 599 Tardu declared himself to be khagan of the united khaganate (east and west) But his new status was not recognised widely.
+In 599 Tardu declared himself to be khagan of the united khaganate.
+However, his new status was not recognised widely.
 Probably to persuade the kurultai, he began a campaign against China.
-But unlike the Turks of the eastern part, his target of the campaign was too far away and his army suffered intensely from the poisoned water wells during the long expedition through the steppe.
-Finally, he had to retreat without serious combat, but this defeat was disastrous for him.
+But unlike the Göktürks of the eastern part, his target of the campaign was too far away and his army suffered intensely from poisoned water wells during the long expedition through the steppe.
+Finally, he had to retreat without serious combat, and the defeat was disastrous for him.
 After a rebellion of his subjects, he disappeared (was likely killed) in 603 or 604.

 He was succeeded in the west by Niri Qaghan, a son of Talopien.

 Family

 He was father to Tulu (都六) and Külüg Sibir.
-Sheguy and Tong Yabghu were his grandsons through Tulu.
+Shikui Khagan and Tong Yabghu Qaghan were his grandsons through Tulu.